-In this section, we derive an a priori estimate for the $H^1$-perturbation between the solution and the viscous shock wave.
-Based on this estimate, we establish the large-time behavior of solutions to both IBVPs toward the viscous shock waves.
+In this section, we derive \textit{a priori estimates} for the $H^1$-perturbation between the solution and the viscous shock wave.
+Based on these estimates, we establish the large-time behavior of solutions to both IBVPs toward the viscous shock waves.